Donald-Watts/Donald-Watts/README.md

   ↺ (repeat)

 > "Build to be bought, not to last."
- -In other words: be sharp, useful, and disruptive..

-### DM—if you live for clean architectures and fearless shipping, we’ll vibe.
+### DM—if you live for fearless shipping and sharp, useful, disruptive builds.